pat-jj/Awesome-Adaptation-of-Agentic-AI/README.md

 ```
 @article{jiang2025adaptation,
   title        = {Adaptation of Agentic AI},
-  author       = {Jiang, Pengcheng and Lin, Jiacheng and Shi, Zhiyi and Wang, Zifeng and He, Luxi and Lu, Pan and Wu, Yichen and Wang, Heng and Zhang, Dylan and Xu, Xueqiang and Sun, Jiashuo and Xu, Hanwen and Qian, Kun and Wang, Tian and Zhong, Mingand Li, Manling and Li, Quanzheng and Wang, Sheng and Peng, Hao and You, Jiaxuan and Liu, Liyuan and Zhang, Yu and Ji, Heng and Choi, Yejin and Sun, Jimeng and Han, Jiawei},
+  author       = {Jiang, Pengcheng and Lin, Jiacheng and Shi, Zhiyi and Wang, Zifeng and He, Luxi and Wu, Yichen and Zhang, Qizheng and Song, Peiyang and Wang, Heng and Xu, Xueqiang and Xu, Hanwen and Han, Pengrui and Zhang, Dylan and Sun, Jiashuo and Yang, Chaoqi and Qian, Kun and Wang, Tian and Zhong, Ming and Hu, Changran and Li, Manling and Li, Quanzheng and Wang, Sheng and Peng, Hao and You, Jiaxuan and Liu, Liyuan and Lu, Pan and Zhang, Yu and Ji, Heng and Choi, Yejin and Song, Dawn and Sun, Jimeng and Han, Jiawei},
   howpublished = {https://github.com/pat-jj/Awesome-Adaptation-of-Agentic-AI},
   year         = {2025}
 }